peterszatmary/from-spring-boot-to-just-dependency-profile/README.md

 All excluded Java sources are not compiled (that means you dont need dependencies for it) when jar file is created.

+In tag **excludes** you can add as many exclusions as you would like to have.

 ```xml
 <plugin>
 	<groupId>org.apache.maven.plugins</groupId>